eugeniftimoaie/webapp-top-6-construction-companies/README.md

 # Webapp Top 6 Construction Companies
 Webapp with Analysis of Trends and Growths of the 6 largest European Construction Companies between the years 2007 and 2019.

-The webapp files are compiled for downloading on local computer, activating via terminal and viewing offline on the browser.
+The webapp files are compiled for cloning the repository to local computer, activating via terminal and using offline on the browser.
-Furthermore this webapp has been uploaded on heroku and can be viewed entering following url: https://top-construction-companies.herokuapp.com/
+Furthermore this webapp has been uploaded on Heroku and can be viewed by entering following url: https://top-construction-companies.herokuapp.com/

 ## Configuration
 * HTML, CSS, Javascript
-* Python 3 with libraries bootstrap + plotly (Front-end) and flask (Back-end)
+* Python 3 with libraries bootstrap + plotly (Front-end) and flask + pandas (Back-end)

 ## Installation on local computer
 Steps for opening webapp on browser: